patnz/patnz.github.io/README.md

 ### “When I was young, I believed in three things: Marxism, the redemptive power of cinema, and dynamite.
 Now I just believe in dynamite.”
 > Sergio Leone

+### “All my big mistakes are when I try to second-guess or please an audience.
+My work is always stronger when I get very selfish about it.”
+> David Bowie